-UCB's Health Hub is a purpose-built facility at our Richmond House campus designed to support our Health and Social Care students by simulating the environments you may encounter in practice.
-It includes a three-bedded ward area with simulation manikins, a realistic clinical treatment area for learning clinical skills, and a typical home area allowing you to experience the challenges of delivering care in the community.
+UCB's purpose-built Health Hub at our Richmond House campus is designed to support your studies by simulating environments you may encounter in practice.
+It includes a three-bedded ward area with simulation manikins, a clinical treatment area for learning clinical skills and a typical home area allowing you to experience the challenges of delivering care in the community.

-During each year, you'll undertake a work placement one day a week.
-Placement areas are wide-ranging, such as supporting children with autism, women with very premature babies or adults with mental illness, working with children in asylum-seeking families, daycare for the elderly, youth clubs and domestic violence units.
+Each year you'll undertake a work placement one day a week, covering areas such as supporting children with autism, women with very premature babies or adults with mental illness, working with children in asylum-seeking families, daycare for the elderly, youth clubs and domestic violence units.

 What skills will I gain?

-You will become skilled and knowledgeable in working with the most vulnerable people in society, including those with the most complex support needs.
+You will become skilled in working with the most vulnerable people in society, including those with the most complex support needs.